-The hard part is done: You’ve found your dream home.
+Buying a home is never easy, but now the hard part is done: You’ve found your dream home, signed on the dotted line(s) and taken possession of the keys.
 Now, after shelling out all that cash for a down payment and other moving expenses, you may be wary about spending even more money.
-In fact, you may be so eager to just get those front door keys that you find yourself wondering “Can I buy a home warranty after closing, so I don’t have to add one more thing to my list now?”
+In fact, you may be so eager to just get those front door keys that you find yourself wondering “Can I purchase a home warranty after closing, so I don’t have to add one more thing to my list now?”

 The Importance of a Home Warranty

 Obtaining a home warranty when buying a home is probably one of the smartest investments you can make.
 Why?
 Because your homeowner’s insurance only covers what could happen (like a fire or flood).
 A home warranty, on the other hand, covers what will happen (like an appliance breakdown).

 Cons to Consider

 Also, some (or all) of your appliances may be covered already.
 If your house is new or if you purchased all-new major appliances and systems, they could still be under manufacturers’ warranties.
 It’s important to note, though, that these warranties typically only last 12 months past the purchase or installation date, and they only apply to the original purchase by the original owner.

 Pros to Consider

-Also, consider the cost of obtaining a home warranty after closing — a few hundred dollars for a year of coverage — versus the cost to replace a major appliance.
+Also, consider the cost of obtaining a home service plan after closing — a few hundred dollars for a year of coverage — versus the cost to replace a major appliance.
 Who wouldn’t want that peace of mind while getting to know their new home?
 What’s more, without a home warranty in place, you could have a difficult time procuring a contractor to come out and make any necessary repairs.
 And you’ll be required to pay the service call fee plus potential additional fees.
-With a home warranty, you’ll only pay your fixed service call fee (likely much less than the company’s typical fee) for a covered service.
+With a home service plan, you’ll only pay your fixed service call fee (likely much less than the company’s typical fee) for a covered service.
 Those savings really add up!